lindazhao678/weather-app-api/README.md

 - Build the backend with express.
 - Use Axios library to fatch data.

+## About API:
 This is the backend of the Weather App.
-You can access the data of the current weather and the 3 days forecasts of Melbourne by hitting this url.
+You can access the data of the current weather and the 3 days forecasts of Melbourne by hitting this API.